octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 The ports do not need to be exposed since there is no NAT involved.
 The host will automatically have access to the container.

-Deploy a webserver to the default bridge network:
+Deploy a web server to the default bridge network:
 ```
 docker run --name=web6 -d httpd
 ```
 Get the IP of the webserver:
 ```
-docker network inspect bridge
+docker network inspect the bridge
 ```
 Try a ping from the docker host to the container:
 ```